Ivanclj/Smile/README.md

 		 - story 2: App Development
 			 - Write necessary backend structure using flask and link the database where user information would be saved
 			 - Design frontend user interface to have users input their company, salary, location, education and so on to collect information necessary to make the prediction
-			 - Design a detailed information page where user could learn what are important factors in H1B application process
+			 - Design a detailed information page where user could learn what are important factors that affects results
 		 - story 3: App Improvement
-			 - Add more functionalities to allow user to see visualizations of current H1B application distribution and other fun statistics
+			 - Add more functionalities to allow user to see visualizations of their answers among all users
 			 - Add potential visual components if time permits

  ## Backlog
  1. Theme.epic1.story1: Data Preparation (4 point) -Planned
  2. Theme.epic1.story2: Data Exploration (4 point)  -Planned
  3. Theme.epic2.story1: Model Initialization (4 point) -Planned
- 4. Theme.epic2.story2: Model Tunning (8 points)
+ 4. Theme.epic2.story2: Model Tuning (8 points)
  5. Theme.epic3.story1: Transition from Local to AWS (4 points)
  6. Theme.epic3.story2: App Development (8 points)

 ## IceBox
 1. Theme.epic3.story3: App Improvement (8 points)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NzE2MzM3MV19
+eyJoaXN0b3J5IjpbLTk3MDAyNTI1Nl19
 -->